-linenum is a valid Thoroughbred Basic line number. lblname is the name of the label followed by a colon.
-The label name must begin with an uppercase letter, can be up to 32 characters long, and can contain any combination of uppercase letters (A-Z), numbers (0-9), and (the underscore character).
+linenum is a valid Thoroughbred Basic line number.

+lblname is the name of the label followed by a colon.
+The label name must begin with an uppercase letter, can be up to 32 characters long, and can contain any combination of uppercase letters directive is any valid Thoroughbred Basic directive.

+(A-Z), numbers (0-9), and \ (the underscore character).